kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 </details>

-Kubecost supports multiple AWS Payer Accounts as well as multiple cloud providers from a single Kubecost primary cluster.
-For multiple Payer Accounts, create additional entries inside the array below.
+Kubecost supports multiple AWS payer accounts as well as multiple cloud providers from a single Kubecost primary cluster.
+For multiple payer accounts, create additional entries inside the array below.

 Detail for multiple cloud provider setups is [here](https://docs.kubecost.com/install-and-configure/install/cloud-integration/multi-cloud#aws).

 ## Configuration

-Create a file called *cloud-integration.json* as below:
+### Step 1: Download configuration files

+To begin, download the recommended configuration template files from our [poc-common-config repo](https://github.com/kubecost/poc-common-configurations/tree/main/aws-attach-roles).
+You will need the following files from this folder:

+* _cloud-integration.json_
+* _iam-payer-account-cur-athena-glue-s3-access.json_
+* _iam-payer-account-trust-primary-account.json_
+* _iam-access-cur-in-payer-account.json_

+Begin by opening *cloud_integration.json*, which should look like this:

 ```json
 {
     "aws": [